oob-dock/oob-documentation/eng/deploy/shared-definitions.md

 **Note**: the `logLevel` configuration can take one of the following values:
 `emerg`, `error`, `warn`, `info` or `debug`.

+**Important**: Using the `debug` log level is **NOT** recommended because it can produce a large amount of unnecessary information.
+This may make logs difficult to read and obscure important messages in the noise.

 ## Liquibase Contexts

 Context to be used to create the database.